atlanticwave-sdx/pce/README.md

 Path Computation Element, also called PCE, is a component of [Atlanticwave SDX][aw-sdx] project.

-Given a network topology and a connection request that must satisfy some requirements (bandwidth, latency, number of hops, packet loss,...) how do you find the right path between nodes?
+The problem PCE solves is this: given a network topology and a connection request that must satisfy some requirements (bandwidth, latency, number of hops, packet loss,...) how do you find the right path between nodes?

 ## Input